AndreaLombardo/BootSideMenu/README.md

+This project is no longer maintained.
+But it still works!

 # BootSideMenu
 After a long time a new (hope better) version is here.
 **BootSideMenu** is a jQuery plugin to easily build a sliding menu in a Bootstrap based application.